 1.1 In accordance with The Education (Relevant Areas for Consultation on Admission Arrangements) Regulations 1999, Birmingham Local Authority has determined its relevant area as that contained within the administrative area of the City of Birmingham.
-It is proposed that this arrangement will continue for 2021/2022.
+It is proposed that this arrangement will continue for 2024/2025 academic year.